 My super hero could fly.

 My first memory of Dad as super hero came in the first grade.
 Allowed to navigate the theater concession stand on my own, I was having trouble making headway to the front of the counter.
 When my father showed up to check on me, he could see the best of human nature was not shining on his six-year-old son.
 In the hierarchy of bad behavior, my father finds line cutting and taking advantage of kids as egregious as lying, cheating and disrespecting the flag.
-At first, I was embarrassed by his admonishment of the clueless teens and hapless adults, but as they backpedaled, made excuses, and finally apologized, his superpower was revealed: protector of Tommy.
+At first, I was embarrassed by his admonishment of the clueless teens and oblivious adults, but as they backpedaled, made excuses, and finally apologized, his superpower was revealed: protector of Tommy.

 My Man of Steel wasn’t like most Dads, but at the time I had no idea he wasn’t the norm.
 He flew fighter jets (didn’t everyone’s Dad?).
 He brought glory to the Crimson Tide.
 He sank free-throws from a county away, and crossed the globe with an ease reserved for neighbors who cross the street.
 While his life and accomplishments were big, it’s the seemingly small, unmentioned moments that I replay with fond recollection.
 There was the time he proclaimed I was the best fisherman (since retracted) or the day I rebelled at mowing the lawn, and waited until dusk to tell him it was too dark to mow.
 He suggested I locate a flashlight.